Plutonomicon/cardano-transaction-lib/doc/e2e-testing.md

 ### Mocking CIP-30 interface

 It is possible to test the contracts without having a single wallet extension installed, just by providing a private payment key, and (optionally) a private stake key, that correspond to a testnet address with some tAda.
-CTL test suite can mock the functionality of a CIP-30 wallet given just the keys.
+CTL test suite can mock (partially) the functionality of a CIP-30 wallet given just the keys.

 Note that different wallets implement different *application logic* despite using a uniform interface, for example, Eternl uses multiple addresses, while all the other wallets are single-address.
 For now, CIP-30 mock implements single-address logic only.
 There is no guarantee that the logic that is implemented by the mock is the same as one of a real wallet: subtle differences or bugs can affect the execution path of your application.